 - 2 tablespoons chopped fresh parsley, for serving

-While the squash roasts, make the balsamic glaze.
+- While the squash roasts, make the balsamic glaze.
 Pour the vinegar into a small saucepan.
-Bring to a boil, then lower the heat and simmer, uncovered, for 8-10 minutes, swirling the pan occasionally, until the glaze is thickened and coats the back of a spoon.
-You should have 2-3 tablespoons of glaze.
+Bring to a boil, then lower the heat and simmer, uncovered, for 8 to 10 minutes, swirling the pan occasionally, until the glaze is thickened and coats the back of a spoon.
+You should have 2 to 3 tablespoons of glaze.
 Remove from the heat and set aside.